How do people watch AI-generated videos of physical scenes?: Method

 \subsection{Experimental Design}

 We conduct an eye-tracking study to investigate everyday video-watching behavior when viewing real-world videos and AI-generated videos, testing the hypotheses.
 The eye movement data of all participants is recorded during video watching.
+All methods were carried out in accordance with the relevant guidelines and regulations of the University of Cambridge.
+All experimental protocols have been reviewed and approved by the Department of Engineering Ethics Committee, University of Cambridge.